peck94/robust-width-defense/README.md

 ## Setup

-Most of the dependencies are described in the `environment.yml` file.
+All dependencies are described in the `environment.yml` file.
 You can setup this environment using Anaconda:

 ```console
 conda env create -f environment.yml